-- MBR (Master Boot Record) installations are legacy and will not be supported. - Installing Windows and macOS on the same drive is currently unsupported but will be addressed later. - All the modifications applied (to ACPI, NVRAM, SMBIOS, etc.) are supposed to be operating system agnostic, i.e. apply equally regardless of the OS booted.
+- MBR (Master Boot Record) installations are legacy and will not be supported. - To install Windows, macOS, and OpenCore on the same drive you can specify Windows bootloader path (\EFI\Microsoft\bootmgfw.efi) in 'BlessOverride' section. - All the modifications applied (to ACPI, NVRAM, SMBIOS, etc.) are supposed to be operating system agnostic, i.e. apply equally regardless of the OS booted.
 This enables Boot Camp software experience on Windows. - macOS requires the first partition to be EFI System Partition, and does not support the default Windows layout.
 While OpenCore does have a workaround for this, it is highly recommend not to rely on it and install properly. - Windows may need to be reactivated.
 To avoid it consider leaving SystemUUID field empty, so that the original firmware UUID is used.
 Be warned, on old firmwares it may be invalid, i.e. not random.
 In case you still have issues, consider using HWID or KMS38 license.
 The nuances of Windows activation are out of the scope of this document and can be found online.